cabrerahector/wordpress-popular-posts/readme.txt

 Requirements have changed as of Wordpress Popular Posts 2.3.3. **PHP 5.2+** and **Wordpress 3.0.0** are the minimum requirements to enable thumbnails.
 Wordpress Popular Posts 2.3.2 and below require **PHP 4.3 or higher**.
 Also, the **GD library** must be installed and [enabled by your host](http://wordpress.org/support/topic/289778#post-1366038).

-= How does Wordpress Popular Posts pick my posts' thumbnails? = Wordpress Popular Posts has three different thumbnail options to choose from available at *wp-admin > Settings > Wordpress Popular Posts > Tools*: *Featured Image*, *First image on post*, or [*custom field*](http://codex.wordpress.org/Custom_Fields).
-By default, Wordpress Popular Posts will try to get the [Featured Image](http://codex.wordpress.org/Post_Thumbnails) you have selected for each of your posts and use it to create a thumbnail.
-If none is set, a "No thumbnail" image will be used instead.
-Same happens with the other thumbnail options.
+= How does Wordpress Popular Posts pick my posts' thumbnails? = Wordpress Popular Posts has three different thumbnail options to choose from available at *wp-admin > Settings > Wordpress Popular Posts > Tools*: *Featured Image* (default), *First image on post*, or [*custom field*](http://codex.wordpress.org/Custom_Fields).
+If no images are found, a "No thumbnail" image will be used instead.

-= I'm seeing a "No thumbnail" image, where's my post thumbnail? = Make sure you have assigned one to your posts: either by [inserting an image to your post](http://codex.wordpress.org/Using_Image_and_File_Attachments#Inserting_in_a_Post); selecting one using the [Featured Images functionality](http://codex.wordpress.org/Post_Thumbnails#Enabling_Support_for_Post_Thumbnails), or assigned one using a custom field and told Wordpress Popular Posts what the custom field name is in *wp-admin > Settings > Wordpress Popular Posts > Tools*.
-Otherwise, my plugin will show this image by default.
+= I'm seeing a "No thumbnail" image, where's my post thumbnail? = Make sure you have assigned one to your posts (see previous question).

 = Where can I find the list of parameters accepted by the wpp_get_mostpopular() template tag / [wpp] shortcode? = You can find it via *wp-admin > Settings > Wordpress Popular Posts > FAQ*, under the section *"List of parameters accepted by wpp_get_mostpopular() and the [wpp] shortcode"*.